 But what if you sell only a few products online from the comfort of your home?
 What if you freelance or do work on the side?

 Even in those cases, you’ll likely still need to apply for a business license in the State of California .

 That’s because a license is essential for the state to identify your business, determine your annual taxes, to protect the public, and hold you accountable for any legal claims brought against you.

 Without a CA license, your business could potentially be out of compliance in a number of ways.
 For example, both the city and county governments could:

 And that’s just looking at it from the perspective of the government.
 When it comes to actually running your business, holding a business license can:

-When you’re ready to apply for your California business license, we recommend having the following information at your fingertips:
+When you’re ready to apply for your business license in California, we recommend having the following information at your fingertips: